Roman Pipia

-Roman Pipia (რომან ფიფია; born 8 April 1966 in Gagra) is a Georgian businessman, founder of Loyal Capital Group and owner and president of Georgian Umaglesi Liga club Dinamo Tbilisi – several-time winner of Georgian championship and most prominent football club throughout Georgia.
+Roman Pipia (რომან ფიფია; born 8 April 1966 in Gagra) is a Georgian businessman, founder of Loyal Capital Group and owner and president of Georgian Umaglesi Liga club Dinamo Tbilisi – several-time winner of Georgian championship and the most prominent football club throughout Georgia.
 Pipia is married with 3 children.

 Early life and education

 Roman Pipia was born in Gagra, Georgia, on 8 April 1966.
 After graduating from high school in 1983 he moved to Saratov, and pursued higher level education.
 Pipia received his bachelor's degree at Russian University of Consumer Cooperatives (former Moscow University of Consumer Cooperatives) in 1996 and became PHD of economic sciences at Saratov State Academy of Economics.

 Business career

 Having started his career in the Russian Federation, Pipia has been actively involved in various business sectors throughout Russia as a CEO or shareholder/owner.

 He became general director of Saratov Liquor and Vodka distillery syndicate in 1996.
 With Pipia at the helm, the enterprise turned into the most innovative and successful company among other players on the market.